 The closest Arizona has come to changing its hardline anti-gambling stance was the passage of was SB 1282 which allows residents to bet on horse races over the phone.
 The bill was signed into law in May 2014 and does not include the internet.
 It only permits calling in bets on races that take place at licensed tracks anywhere in the country.

 Off-track betting (OTB) is permitted in certain locations across the state.
 OTB facilities simulcast live horse races and accept bets right there.
-If you don’t live near the state’s only active racetrack, you can always visit an OTB location to watch the races in real time and place a few bets.
+If you don’t live near an active racetrack, you can always visit an OTB location to watch the races in real time and place a few bets.

 Legalization of online poker won’t be happening any time soon in Arizona.
 Some of the country’s most formidable gambling adversaries hail from Arizona.
 Senators John McCain and Jon Kyl both come from Arizona and both are very much against online gambling.
 In fact, Jon Kyl was one of the main supporters of the Unlawful Internet Gambling Enforcement Act (UIGEA).